 It’s inevitable: after several weeks of any given cuisine, you’re going to start craving something radically different.

-In Latin America, that often means that we get a hankering for flavors from various Asian cuisines!
+In Latin America, that often means that we start dreaming of flavors from various Asian cuisines!

-Our pad thai, red Thai curry and spring rolls were a delicious change of pace for our pallets while visiting Guatape.
+Our pad Thai, red Thai curry, and spring rolls were a delicious change of pace for our palates while visiting Guatape.

 The fact that the restaurant was located at Lake View Hostel, where we were staying, was an added bonus.